The Strange Relationship Between Selfies and Eating Disorders

 But there is a darker side to selfies.
 According to a study published in the Journal of Eating Disorders, adolescent girls who share selfies on social media have significantly higher levels of body dissatisfaction and dietary restraint compared to those who don’t share selfies on social media.

-The more the subjects manipulated their selfies before posting them—removing blemishes, trimming off pounds—the higher their overvaluation of shape and weight and the more keen their dissatisfaction with their body.
+The more the subjects manipulated their selfies before posting them—removing blemishes, trimming off pounds—the higher their overvaluation of shape and weight and the keener their dissatisfaction with their body.
 Researchers say these findings point to sharing selfies on social media as a contributor to disordered eating, including anorexia nervosa, bulimia nervosa and binge eating disorder.

 Selfie Culture and Eating Disorders